vmadala15/ElkVMProject1/README.md

 -Filebeat on?
 Update Filebeatconfig.yml and specify which machine to install by updating Host file with the private IP addresses and selecting which group to run in ansible.

--Which URl do you navigate to in order to check that the ELK server is running? http://[your.Elk-VM.External.IP]:5601/app/kibana.
+-Which URL do you navigate to in order to check that the ELK server is running? http://[your.Elk-VM.External.IP]:5601/app/kibana.

 ### Using Playbook
 Filebeat